frnmst/cplint-installer/README.md

 # cplint-installer
-A bash script that is able to build install cplint on swish specifically for Arch GNU/Linux distributions.
+A bash script that is able to build and install cplint on swish specifically for Arch GNU/Linux distributions.

 ## Status